-These healthy, gluten free oatmeal muffins are naturally sweetened with dates and have no added sugar, butter or oil!
+These healthy, gluten free strawberry rhubarb oatmeal muffins are naturally sweetened with dates and have no added sugar, butter or oil!
 They’re low fat, only 125 calories and perfect for spring!

 According to Mr. FFF these VERY muffins, that your eyeballs are peeping, saved a LIFE.

-BAD feeling co-worker friend scarfed down a muffin and – POOF – was feeling like a MILLION BUCKS.
+BAD feeling classmate friend scarfed down a muffin and – POOF – was feeling like a MILLION BUCKS.

 I’m not REALLY sure how that = life saving.
 But, his words.
 Not mine.